regenduft/QuickCamera/README.md

 Features:
  - simple to use
- - very small, starts quickly
+ - very small (45KB), starts quickly
  - touch screen to focus, release to take the picture
  - gps / location support
  - mute / change shutter sound